noraracht/CONSULT/README.md

 Quick start
 ------------
+To allow users to get familiar with the software or test their installations we have provided example files.

+To test your installation, go to the place where you put CONSULT, and run:

+- To test minimization:

+- To construct small map:

+- To query sequence:

 To allow uses to We have provided toy examples to test software

 Share commands with toy examples

+To use the software, go to the place where you put CONSULT minimization scipt.

+ We have tested CONSULT only on Linux and MAC.
+About with no reported issues.
+CONSULT issues page.